apache/cloudstack-documentation/source/installguide/configuration.rst

 Advanced Zone Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For Advanced zone, you may chose to select Edge which will allow creating an Edge Zone.
+If Edge is not selected then wizard will continue creating a Core zone.

+Core Zone
+*********

 #.
-After you select Advanced in the Add Zone wizard and click Next, you
-   will be asked to enter the following details.
+For a Core zone, you will be asked to enter the following details.
 Then click Next.

    -  **Name.** A name for the zone.